Learning How to Read Waves

 A wave’s energy is measured with three main dimensions.
 When you’re learning how to read waves, it important to take these three dimensions into account, not just the height.

 Similar to how volume is calculated through multiple dimensions (e.g. length x width x height).
-We measure ocean energy not just in wave height, wave interval (time between two waves), and their direction (where they come from).
+We measure ocean energy through their height, interval (time between two waves), and their direction.
+Knowing their direction helps us determine the angle they will approach a beach.

 - h = wave height (measured in feet or meters)

-- i = swell interval (measured in seconds as the time it takes two peaks of energy to pass a buoy)
+- i = swell interval (measured in seconds as the time it takes two peaks of energy to pass a fixed point, like a buoy)

-- d = swell direction (cardinal point on a compass from where a swell originates)
+- d = swell direction (point on a compass from where a swell originates)

 So What Are Waves Again?